 Countertops, cabinets, floors, and furniture do not use real wood.
 Laminate or laminated wood surfaces are easier to clean.

 Finished wood will stain.
 Laminated wood surfaces have a layer of protection.
 You can remove permanent marker stains without damaging the surface.

 Cleaning laminated wood is the same as a dry-erase board.
 If it’s real wood, it won’t be easy.
 Before you remove an ink stain, see if you’re dealing with finished or unfinished wood.

 Finished Vs. Unfinished Wood

-However, it also means that when removing the marker, you have to be careful not to remove the finish.
-Try mild substances before stronger ones to prevent removing finishes.
-When it comes to unfinished wood, the rules change.
+However, when removing marker stains, you don’t want to hurt the finish.
+Try mild substances first.
+With unfinished wood, the rules change.

-When wood isn’t finished, it absorbs whatever it touches.
-If it gets wet, it gets soaked.
-If it gets marked, the marker will bleed and seep.
-This means that it is harder to remove the marker, but not impossible.
+Unfinished wood absorbs whatever touches it.
+If it gets wet, it will become soaked.
+If it’s stained with ink, the ink will bleed and expand.
+It will be harder to remove the stains, but not impossible.

 How To Get Permanent Marker Off Wood With Toothpaste

-Here is the best way to remove permanent marker from wood with toothpaste (or baking soda).
+Here is the best way to remove permanent marker stains from wood with toothpaste or baking soda.

 Apply The Toothpaste